MateenIlyas/PortfolioProject-DataCleaning/Explanations.md

 ---

-> ### Step 1:
+### Step 1:
-> Create a separate staging or working table where the computations will be performed instead of the original table
+Create a separate staging or working table where the computations will be performed instead of the original table

+> This task is achieved using SQL statements such as CREATE TABLE [table_name], INSERT [table_name], as well as the LIKE [table_name]

 <br /><br />

 ### Step 2: